thenicebro/scenarios/linux/challenge-different-file-editing/step1.md

-# Delete all contents of the current directory
+# Delete All Contents of Directory

 ## Introduction